zopefoundation/developer_docs/source/bug-trackers.rst

  https://bugs.launchpad.net/zope2/

-Notifications from Launchpad for each new or updated bugtracker issue are sent to the ``zope2-tracker`` mailing list:
+Notifications from Launchpad for each new or updated issue are sent to the ``zope2-tracker`` mailing list:

  http://mail.zope.org/mailman/listinfo/zope2-tracker